-I Thought Pastel Pink Was the Colour of the Moment—Turns Out Alexa Chung and Fashion People Prefer This Alternative
+I Thought Pastel Pink Was the Colour of the Moment—Turns Out, Alexa Chung and Fashion People Prefer This Alternative

-As a fashion journalist, there are a few key indicators I look for when determining whether a trend has true staying power.
-A stylish celebrity endorsement is a strong sign, but when that trend is also embraced en masse by the chicest Fashion Week showgoers, it’s clear that something special is unfolding.
+A stylish celebrity endorsement is a strong sign, but when that trend is also embraced en masse by the chicest fashion week showgoers, it’s clear that something special is unfolding.

-It’s no surprise, then, that this earthy shade is resonating with the wider fashion set.
+What makes this particular shade of green so appealing is its versatility—it adds depth and richness to an outfit without overpowering it.
+Chung’s knit subtly introduced colour to her look, proving that green can be just as wearable as our go-to neutrals.
+It’s no surprise that this earthy shade is resonating with the wider fashion set.
 Across Paris, every variation of green was on display, from bold, lime-green layers to muted sage-toned coats and vibrant apple accessories.
-The spectrum of greens allowed for endless styling possibilities, whether as a grounding base shade or as a playful dash of colour.
+The spectrum of greens allowed for endless styling possibilities, whether as a grounding base shade or a playful dash of colour.

-SHOP THE GREEN COLOUR TREND
+SHOP THE GREEN COLOUR TREND:

 This ruffle blouse looks so much more expensive than it actually is.